abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 ### Introducing the `IHasEntityVersion` interface and `EntitySynchronizer` base class

 Entity synchronization is an important concept, especially in distributed applications and module development.
-If we have an entity that is related to other modules, we need to align/sync their data if the entity changed and also it can be good to versioning entity changes, so we knew if they are synced or not.
+If we have an entity that is related to other modules, we need to align/sync their data once the entity changes and versioning entity changes can also be good, so we can know whether they're synced or not.

 In this version, [@gdlcf88](https://github.com/gdlcf88) made a great contribution to the ABP Framework and introduced the `IHasEntityVersion` interface which adds **auto-versioning** to entity classes and `EntitySynchronizer` base class to **automatically sync an entity's properties from a source entity**.